Heather-Ridgill/Sprint-Challenge-Authentication/README.md

 - [ ] What does bcrypt do to slow down attackers?

 With the hashing, it makes it near impossible to break into and crack the password.
+You can change the hashing calculation to define how difficult it is in time taken.

 - [ ] What are the three parts of the JSON Web Token?